-EU Regulation 2020/852: Purpose and Regulatory Context
+EU REGULATION 2020/852: PURPOSE AND REGULATORY CONTEXT

-The European Union some time ago defined a strategic framework for the implementation of actions and policy initiatives consistent with the objectives of the UN 2030 Agenda and, in this context, in March 2018 the European Commission formalised for the first time an Action Plan for Financing Sustainable Growth, with the stated aim of redirecting capital flows towards sustainable investments, integrating sustainability into risk management and promoting transparency and long-term vision, in awareness of the important role that the financial sector can play in channelling private investment in support of sustainable development.
+The European Union has long established a strategic framework for the implementation of actions and policy initiatives consistent with the objectives of the UN 2030 Agenda.
+In this context, in March 2018 the European Commission formalised for the first time an Action Plan for Financing Sustainable Growth, with the stated aim of redirecting capital flows towards sustainable investments, integrating sustainability into risk management and promoting transparency and long-term vision, in awareness of the important role that the financial sector can play in channelling private investment in support of sustainable development.